-Petitioner Chelsea Becker is currently being held under an unlawful charge of fetal murder under California Penal Code section 187 ("Section 187").
+The American Civil Liberties Union of Northern California (ACLU), urges the Court to grant Ms. Becker's request for review in the above-referenced matter.
+Ms. Becker is currently being held under an unlawful charge of fetal murder under California Penal Code section 187 ("Section 187").
 The claim against Ms. Becker is based on the allegation-unsupported by any scientific evidence-that her use of drugs during pregnancy caused a stillbirth.
-Even if Ms. Becker's conduct were to have resulted in the loss of her pregnancy, the statute's plain language excludes any act that was "solicited, aided, abetted, or consented to by the mother of the fetus."
-Since Section 187 was first amended in 1970 to include the unlawful killing of a fetus, the ACLU has successfully represented three clients in cases nearly identical to the one now before this court.1 In each one, the court found that Section 187 could not be construed to criminalize a woman for being pregnant and allegedly taking some action that resulted in the termination of her own pregnancy.
-This case is no different.
+But even if Ms. Becker's conduct were to have resulted in the loss of her pregnancy, the statute's plain language excludes any act that was "solicited, aided, abetted, or consented to by the mother of the fetus."
+This Court should grant review to affirm that Section 187 cannot be construed to criminalize a woman for being pregnant and allegedly taking some action that resulted in the termination of her own pregnancy.

-Within the last three years, Kings County has prosecuted two women for murder under Section 187 for the outcomes of their pregnancies.
-Before Ms. Becker, Adora Perez was charged in 2018 under the same law and virtually identical facts.
-2 She pleaded guilty to a lesser crime, and is currently serving eleven
+Since Section 187 was first amended in 1970 to include the unlawful killing of a fetus, the ACLU has successfully represented three clients in cases nearly identical to the one now before this court.
+In each of these and in a separate, unpublished decision in 2004, the court found that Section 187 could not be construed to criminalize a woman for being pregnant and allegedly taking some action that resulted in the termination of her own pregnancy.
+Yet within the last three years, Kings County has prosecuted two women for murder under Section 187 for the outcomes of their pregnancies.
+Before Ms. Becker, Adora Perez was charged